cyrilbois/developer-playbook/chapter1.md

   * python + packages
   * javascript

-install script that does the setup of the serverless
+Create: install script that does the setup of the serverless

 * Components \(also from my own setup\):
   * brew